Candida Martinelli's Italophile Site

 today, including lots of recipes.
 And the food of ancient

-Rome in covered in the second book, including recipes you can
+Rome in covered in the second and fourth books, including recipes you can

 The culinary history of all of Italy gets scholarly coverage